AshleyY1065/Instagram_DB_Clone/README.md

  It is used to perform data analysis for real world business related questions and scenarios such as

-     Find out the rewarding system for the loyal users Launching campaign to target the weekdays with the most user registerations Encouraging inactive users to log in back to the system
+     "Discover the incentive program for frequent users" "Initiate a promotional effort aimed at the days with the highest number of user sign-ups" "Motivate former users to re-engage with the platform"

  <img height="128" width="128" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/mysql/mysql-original-wordmark.svg" />